Opendigitalradio/ODR-DabMod/dpd/README.md

 predistorter in ODR-DabMod and load the new coefficients using the remote control.

 The predistorter in ODR-DabMod supports two modes: polynomial and lookup table.
+But at the moment only the polynomial model is implemented.

 The *dpd/main.py* script is the entry point for the *DPD Calculation Engine* into which these features will be implemented.
 The tool uses modules from the *dpd/src/* folder: